saadiyahhPrivate/Flags-of-the-world/README.md

 ## Running the Visualization

-Open Terminal in the root directory and run `python3 -m http.server 5000`.
+Open Terminal in this directory and run `python3 -m http.server 5000`.
 Then navigate to http://localhost:5000

 ## Features